helloworlddan/hello-world.sh/site/content/posts/the-promise-of-fargate.md

 From an operations perspective, Fargate is basically a serverless technology because the service hides (abstracts) the node/machine from the consumer.
-This becomes even more apparanet with the latest time and event-based scheduling features announced by Deepak Dayama, Product Lead of Fargate and ECS:
+This becomes even more apparent with the latest time and event-based scheduling features announced by Deepak Dayama, Product Lead of Fargate and ECS:

 {{< tweet 1034610825741316096 >}}